saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 :::warning Do NOT commit `credentials.yml`
 It should go without saying, but do not publicly expose your `credentials.yml` file over the internet.
 Make sure you add this file to your `.gitignore` file, as you should only use it locally.
 :::

+### Training
+See the tutorial and video on [setting up your Testrunner Toolkit environment](https:/training.saucelabs.com/testrunner/index.html) for more help.